-The school believes that the dining environment should give pupils the opportunity to sit and enjoy their meal together allowing them to feel refreshed for learning during the afternoon.
+The school believes that the dining environment should give children the opportunity to sit and enjoy their meal together allowing them to feel refreshed for learning during the afternoon.
 We also believe that the dining environment should encourage positive social behaviour and community cohesion.
 We provide two dining spaces for the children.
-The main hall serves the children who have school lunches and the activity hall serves the children who have packed lunches.
+The main hall serves the children who have school meals and the activity hall serves the children who have packed lunches.
 Both hall spaces are light, open and pleasant spaces where the children can sit and enjoy eating their healthy food together.
+Positive Lunchtimes slips are used as an incentive to encourage and praise healthy food choices, socialising and table manners.